jestjs/jest/docs/CLI.md

 Print debugging info about your Jest config.

+### `--detectOpenHandles`

+Attempt to collect and print open handles preventing Jest from exiting cleanly.
+Use this in cases where you need to use `--forceExit` in order for Jest to exit to potentially track down the reason.
+Implemented using [`async_hooks`](https://nodejs.org/api/async_hooks.html), so it only works in Node 8 and newer.

 ### `--env=<environment>`

 The test environment used for all tests.
 This can point to any file or node